cfjedimaster/pdf-embed/readme.md

 * IN_LINE - Will show the *entire* PDF in a long vertical div.
 Be careful with this one.
 * LIGHT_BOX - This won't throw an error, but isn't really a good use case for the component.
 I'd avoid this one.

+Finally, the component also supports an optional `width` and `height` attribute.

 ### Example

 ```html